Mind Blown. Seriously.

 1. Upload a pin as you normally would.
 If you are on a secret board, do not worry about where it points to or what the description is.
 No one is pinning it!
 But if you want to display it on TpT, then why not actually pin it too?

 2. Go to that pin.
-Right click and click Copy Image Address.
-This is the link you will paste into the link shortener in the next step.
+Right-click and click Copy Image Address.
+This is the link you will paste into a link shortener in the next step.
+Note: Some people are reporting that Pinterest is not working right.
+But if you want to try to use Pinterest, go for it!

-If your blog is hosted on wordpress, you can upload your gif to your media section.
+f your blog is hosted on WordPress, you can upload your gif to your media section.
 You do not have to put it in a blog post.

-1. Go to your media library (on lefthand side of your dashboard).
-Drag and drop you image to the screen or click upload and upload your gif.
+1. Go to your media library (on the lefthand side of your dashboard).
+Drag and drop your image to the screen or click upload and upload your gif.

 2) Click on your gif to make it pop up and then copy the image url.
 You will paste this into the link shortener in the next step.